Querying the Version Tree¶

 For example, to search for workflows whose tag includes

-the query would be 'name: brain user: johnsmith'
+the query would be 'name: brain user: johnsmith'.
+To search

 for all workflows created between April 1 and June 1, the query would